 Trinity International University strictly prohibits the crimes of sexual assault, domestic violence, dating violence and stalking.
 This Policy will be widely distributed on campus so that all students, faculty, and staff at the beginning of each academic year.
-The most current version of this Policy can be found online at http://my.tiu.edu/administrative-resources/university-policies/
+The most current version of this Policy can be found online at:

+https://my.tiu.edu/ICS/Administrative_Resources/University_Policies.jnz